Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows: Discussion

-Furthermore, by extending the Dyson identity, a key relation used in the operator algebraic derivation of the MZ framework, we utilize a discrete-time GLE that accommodates configurations sampled at irregular intervals of time.
-Specifically, the projection operators associated with each sampling instance can differ, unlike in conventional MZ treatments that assume a single, fixed projector.
+where $\mathcal{K}$ is the discrete time Koopman operator $\mathcal{K} \equiv e^{\Delta t \mathcal{L}}$.
+Specifically, the projection operators associated with each sampling instance can differ, unlike conventional MZ treatments that assume a single fixed projector.
 This generalization enables a data-driven construction with variable time steps.

+Several data-driven methods have been proposed for estimating the MZ operators ~\cite{chorin_optimal_2000, chorin_optimal_2002, lin_wiener_21, li2017computing, gonzalez_learning_2020, zhu_estimation_2018, lin-siam-2023}.
 In the data-driven MZ method \cite{lin-siam-2023} used in this work, we assume a finite length memory $h$.
 The MZ operators $\bm \Omega_k$ (for $k \in \{0, 1, ..., h\}$) in the truncated GLE are learned with Neural Networks, enforcing the GFD relation by following Ref.~\cite{lin-siam-2023}, and using regression as the projection operator.
 Additionally, we take advantage of the variable projection method in order to explore a GLE with variable time steps.
-For more details of the derivation and algorithms the reader is referred to Ref.~\cite{lin-siam-2023}.
+For more details on the derivation and algorithms, the reader is referred to Ref.~\cite{lin-siam-2023}.